Preeclampsia – My HELLP Syndrome Story

 I don’t think I have ever shared my full birth story on here.
 It is really hard to talk about in detail….but for this cause I definitely think now is a good time.
 I am a prime example of why awareness saves lives.

-Since my HELLP Syndrome pregnancy, I have developed PTSD and a severe anxiety disorder- but I am alive.
+Since my HELLP Syndrome pregnancy, I have developed PTSD and a severe anxiety disorder- Aram and I are both alive.

 Pre-term Labor